-DENVER — A group of Colorado residents on May 25 filed a brief in the Colorado Supreme Court, arguing that the Colorado Oil and Gas Conservation Commission (COGCC) has “the unequivocal duty and authority” to protect public health in its development of oil and gas resources through hydraulic fracturing (Colorado Oil and Gas Conservation Commission, et al. v.
+DENVER — An attorney for the Colorado Oil & Gas Conservation Commission (COGCC) and another representing residents on Oct.
+16 debated before the Colorado Supreme Court whether the COGCC has the discretion and authority to engage in rule-making regarding the agency’s responsibility to protect public health in its development of oil and gas resources through hydraulic fracturing (Colorado Oil and Gas Conservation Commission, et al. v.
 Xiuhtezcatl Martinez, et al., No. 2017SC297, Colo.
 Sup.).

 WASHINGTON, D.C. — The Mandan Hidatsa and Arikara (MHA) Nation on Oct.
 15 filed a brief in District of Columbia federal court arguing that a hydraulic fracturing company and the U.S. Department of the Interior (DOI) should not be permitted to transfer a fracking permit dispute to North Dakota because the tribe’s preference for venue is “entitled to substantial deference” (Mandan Hidatsa and Arikara Nation v.
 The United States Department of the Interior, et al., No. 18-1462, D. D.C.).